+Preparation of a mineral deposit for commercial production including installation of plant development and machinery and the construction of all related facilities diamond drill A type of rotary drill in which the cutting is done by abrasion rather than percussion.
+The cutting bit is set with diamonds and is attached to the end of long hollow rods through which water is pumped to the cutting face.
+The drill cuts a core of rock which is recovered in long cylindrical sections, an inch or more in diameter g/t Grams per tonne indicated mineral resource

+The prospecting, diamond drilling and other work involved in searching for ore bodies exploration

+The weight of valuable minerals in each tonne of ore grade

 That part of a Mineral Resource for which quantity, grade or quality, densities, shape and physical characteristics, can be estimated with a level of confidence sufficient to allow the appropriate application of technical and economic parameters, to support mine planning and evaluation of the economic viability of the deposit.
-The estimate is based on detailed and reliable exploration and testing information gathered through appropriate techniques from locations such as outcrops, trenches, pits, workings and drill holes that are spaced closely enough for geological and grade continuity to be reasonably assumed inferred mineral resource

-That part of a Mineral Resource for which quantity and grade can be estimated on the basis of geological evidence and limited sampling and reasonably assumed, but not verified, geological and grade continuity.
+The estimate is based on detailed and reliable exploration and testing information gathered through appropriate techniques from locations such as outcrops, trenches, pits, workings and drill holes that are spaced closely enough for geological and grade continuity to be reasonably assumed inferred mineral resource That part of a Mineral Resource for which quantity and grade can be estimated on the basis of geological evidence and limited sampling and reasonably assumed, but not verified, geological and grade continuity.
 The estimate is based on limited information and sampling gathered through appropriate techniques from locations such as outcrops, trenches, pits, workings and drill holes.
-Due to the uncertainty which may attach to Inferred Mineral Properties, it cannot be assumed that all or any part of an Inferred Mineral Resource will be upgraded to an Indicated or Measured Mineral Resource as a result of continued exploration k-silicate alteration mineralization mineral property

-Alteration of rock typified by potassium-bearing minerals

-Rock containing an undetermined amount of minerals or metals

-A development or production property which contains an independently-confirmed Mineral Resource mineral reserve

-The economically mineable part of a Measured or Indicated Mineral Resource demonstrated by at least a preliminary feasibility study, which must include adequate information on mining, processing, metallurgical, economic and other relevant factors that demonstrate, at the time of reporting, that economic extraction can be justified.
-A Mineral Reserve includes diluting materials and allowances for losses that may occur when the material is mined mineral resource

-A concentration or occurrence of natural, solid, inorganic or fossilized organic material in or on the Earth's crust in such form and quantity and of such a grade or quantity that it has reasonable prospects for economic extraction.
+Due to the uncertainty which may attach to Inferred Mineral Properties, it cannot be assumed that all or any part of an Inferred Mineral Resource will be upgraded to an Indicated or Measured Mineral Resource as a result of continued exploration k-silicate alteration Alteration of rock typified by potassium-bearing minerals mineralization Rock containing an undetermined amount of minerals or metals mineral property A development or production property which contains an independently-confirmed Mineral mineral reserve The economically mineable part of a Measured or Indicated Mineral Resource demonstrated by at least a preliminary feasibility study, which must include adequate information on mining, processing, metallurgical, economic and other relevant factors that demonstrate, at the time of reporting, that economic extraction can be justified.
+A Mineral Reserve includes diluting materials and allowances for losses that may occur when the material is mined mineral resource A concentration or occurrence of natural, solid, inorganic or fossilized organic material in or on the Earth's crust in such form and quantity and of such a grade or quantity that it has reasonable prospects for economic extraction.
 The location, grade, geological characteristics and continuity of a Mineral Resource are known, estimated or interpreted from specific geological evidence and knowledge.
 Mineral Properties are sub-divided, in order of increasing geological confidence, into Inferred, Indicated and Measured categories.
 An Inferred Mineral Resource has a lower level of confidence than that applied to an Indicated Mineral Resource.
-An Indicated Mineral Resource has a higher level of confidence than an Inferred Mineral Resource but has a lower level of confidence than a Measured Mineral Resource mining concession ore

-A right to undertake mining activity for profit on another's real property.
+An Indicated Mineral Resource but has a lower level of confidence than a mining concession A right to undertake mining activity for profit on another's real property.
 The boundaries of the concession area descend vertically.

+Resource

+Measured Mineral Resource

-Molybdenum
+Mo Molybdenum